Using Multiple Social Logins¶

 You can hide the login form

-If you want to show only the SSO buttons, you can hide the login form using the SSO_SHOW_FORM_ON_ADMIN_PAGE setting.
+If you want to show only the SSO buttons, you can hide the login form using the SSO_SHOW_FORM_ON_ADMIN_PAGE

-Avoiding duplicated Users
+Avoiding duplicated Users¶

-Both Django GitHub SSO and Django Microsoft SSO can create users without an email address, comparing the User username field against the Azure User Principal Name or Github User Name.
+field against the Azure User Principal Name or Github User Name.
 This can cause duplicated users if you are using either package.

-To avoid this, you can set the MICROSOFT_SSO_UNIQUE_EMAIL and GITHUB_SSO_UNIQUE_EMAIL settings to True, making these packages compare User email against Azure Mail field or Github Primary Email.
-Make sure your Azure Tenant and GitHub Organization users have registered emails.
+against Azure Mail field or Github Primary Email.
+Make sure your Azure Tenant

-The Django E003/W003 Warning
+The Django E003/W003 Warning¶

 If you are using multiple Django SSO projects, you will get a warning like this: